 First Segment – The Labeler Code

 The NDC Labeler Code makes up the first segment of the complete NDC.
 A Labeler Code is five digits (with some exceptions for earlier codes, which may be only four) and identifies the company responsible for distributing the product in the United States.
-The Labeler Code is the only portion of the NDC which is assigned by FDA.
+The Labeler Code is the only portion of the NDC which is assigned by the FDA.
 The remaining portions are assigned by the labeler company and then registered with FDA through the electronic drug listing process.
+This allows labelers to choose between the 5-3-2 and the 5-4-1 set up.
 To obtain a labeler code, you must submit an electronic NDC Labeler Code Request to the FDA.

 In our fictitious NDC example above, the labeler code is 12345.
 The code would have a labeler name associated with it in the FDA’s database—Acme Medicine Co., for instance.
-All Acme product NDCs would begin with labeler code 12345.
+Once a labeler code is assigned by the FDA, all products from that labeler will begin with the same code.
+For instance, all Acme product NDCs would begin with labeler code 12345.

 The product code segment identifies the specific product in question.
 For example, a 200mg coated ibuprofen tablet from the same labeler would be identified by the same product code in all of its packaging configurations.
 So, in the example above, NDC 12345-123 could signify a 200mg coated ibuprofen tablet distributed by Acme Medicine.
 If Acme had a variation of this product with a different attribute (e.g., a 200mg ibuprofen liquid capsule), it would receive a separate product code (e.g., 12345-124).